yonch/opentelemetry-network/scratchpad/rc-hashmap.md

-RcHashMap: Single‑threaded, refcounted hash‑interning with slotmap values
+RcHashMap: Single‑threaded, refcounted hash‑interning with SlotMap entries

 Overview
 - Goal: A HashMap-like structure storing reference-counted key→value pairs.
 Clients get Rc-like handles (RcEntry) that deref to the value and automatically remove the map entry when the last handle is dropped.